 brainstorming for personal statements

-• thank you cards or letters you may have kept
+• thank you cards, letters, or e-mails you may have kept

-• physical photo albums and yearbooks, or the camera roll on your phone
+• physical photo albums and yearbooks; the camera roll on your phone

 • old social media posts